qinli98/github-games/README.md

 # github-games
 This is where my repository

-the xaa-xad file is the split csw.tar for sparc git client
+The xaa-xad file is the split csw.tar for sparc git client